 Given the wide age range included in the target sample, learning assessments evaluated a basic set of skills in literacy and math.
-Each section of the test began with basic domain-specific questions that progressively increased in difficulty in order to cover different ability levels.
+Each section of the test began with basic domainspecific questions that progressively increased in difficulty in order to cover different ability levels.
 The math assessment included questions on recognition of single or double-digit numbers, arithmetic, fractions, and basic problems (for example, how many hours in 120 minutes), while the literacy test assessed letter recognition, reading short words and sentences, and three final questions on completing a sentence with the correct item among four possible choices.
 The same 15-item math and literacy tests were administered in both rounds.
 Tests were administered at home to ensure that even children out of school were tested, enhancing internal validity.
-Parents or schools did not know contents of the tests, nor of their specific date and timing, hence they could not prepare children for them.
+Parents or schools did not know the contents of the tests, nor the specific date and timing of testing, so they could not prepare children for them.
 Approval was obtained by parents and children at the time of test administration.

-Test scores were standardized by child age in months for each survey round, with the control group having mean 0 and standard deviation 1, in order to deal with the wide age groups assessed as part of the evaluation.
-In line with the literature (for example,, Banerjee et al. [2007]), this was achieved first by removing interviewer effects from the raw scores through a OLS regression on interviewer dummies^{ix}.
-The residuals from these regressions were non-parametrically estimated to obtain age-conditional means and standard deviations.
-We also generated a composite indicator of learning to address potential issues related to multiple testing, which should enhance statistical power to detect effects that go in the same direction (Kling, Liebman, and Katz 2006).
-We computed this index as an average from the normalized test scores, and then standardized again to the control group within each round^x.
-In this way, estimated ITT effects can be interpreted as the effect size relative to the control group (Banerjee et al. 2015).
+Test scores were standardized by child age in months for each survey round, with the control group having mean zero and standard deviation one, in order to deal with the wide age groups assessed as part of the evaluation.
+In line with the literature (for example, Banerjee et al. 2007), this was achieved first by removing interviewer effects from the raw scores through ordinary least squares (OLS) regression on interviewer dummies.9 The residuals from these regressions were nonparametrically estimated to obtain age-conditional means and standard deviations.
+We also generated a composite indicator of learning to address potential issues related to multiple testing, which should enhance statistical power to detect effects that go in the same direction (Kling, Liebman, and Katz 2007).
+We computed this index as an average from the normalized test scores and then standardized again to the control group within each round.10 In this way, we can interpret estimated ITT effects as the effect size relative to the control group (Banerjee et al. 2015).

 Table 3 presents descriptive statistics of raw and age-standardized tests scores in the two learning domains by intervention arm for the longitudinal sample.
-School feeding children had larger scores in both rounds, with the difference from control being more pronounced at endline.
-However, none of the differences prior to the beginning of the intervention appeared to be statistically distinguishable from zero^{xi}.
-The analysis of the raw scores highlights the low achievement levels in each outcome and survey round: at baseline, on average, children were not able to respond to two out of 15 questions in the math and literacy tests.
+Children in the school feeding group had larger scores in both rounds, with the difference from control being more pronounced at endline.
+However, none of the differences prior to the beginning of the intervention appeared to be statistically distinguishable from zero.11 The analysis of the raw scores highlights the low achievement levels in each outcome and survey round: at baseline, on average, children were not able to respond to two out of 15 questions in the math and literacy tests.
 This proportion increased slightly three years later, but raw endline scores were still very low, with the average pupil only being able to respond to about four out of 15 correct questions for math and literacy, which confirms Ghana's learning challenges.
-Consistent with these average low achievements, there were no ceiling effects by age at endline due to the test design: for instance, children between five and 10 years responded correctly to three questions for both math and literacy, while children aged 11-15 years were able to correctly answer to five questions on average.
+Consistent with these average low achievements, there were no ceiling effects by age at endline due to the test design.
+For instance, children between five and ten years responded correctly to three questions for both math and literacy, while children aged 11-15 years were able to answer five questions correctly on average.
 The analysis of age-standardized test scores at endline highlight the progress of children in the school feeding arm across all competencies.